dwclark/advent-of-code-2025/README.md

 Part 1 was easy.
 Read in the whole file as lists of symbols.
 Then go column by column applying the operation in the last column.

 Part 2 means I had to throw away just reading in the file as symbols, I had to treat them as strings.
-This lead to lots of off by one and alignment issues.
+This lead to lots of off-by-one and alignment issues.
 The two keys to keeping thing aligned are:

 1. Problems begin in the column where the operator is.
 This means you have to extract the operators and the columns from the last line before processing any other lines.
-2. Extracting the numbers for a problem is now a matter of getting a subsequence of characters starting where the operator starts.
+2. Extracting the strings for a problem is now a matter of getting a subsequence of characters starting where the operator starts.
 The subsequence ends either 1 character before the next operator OR at the end of the line.

 Finally, for a given problem read the columns backwards and extract one character per line to form a new string.
 Each string can then be converted into a number (ignoring any spaces).
 Gather those numbers and apply the operator to solve a single problem.
-Now just add up the solutions to all of the problems.
+Now add up the solutions to all of the problems.